-All classes have regular reviews of PEPs, Individual and group risk assessments.
+All classes have regular reviews of PEPs, Individual and group risk assessments for a range of activities on and off site.

 All staff regularly check the classroom environment, outside spaces and communal areas for health and safety risks.
-Any identified risks are reported to the BAM helpdesk: bamrefferal@swisscottage.camden.sch.uk Significant risks of immediate harm are treated as a safeguarding referral and notifiable to a member of the senior leadership team and the Designated Safeguarding Lead.
+Any identified risks are reported to the BAM helpdesk: bamrefferal@swisscottage.camden.sch.uk

+Significant risks of immediate harm are treated as a safeguarding referral and notifiable to a member of the senior leadership team and the Designated Safeguarding Lead.

-7.2 Risk assessments
+7 Risk assessments

-The school/college will seek to identify and manage risk through the use of risk assessments.
+The leadership team will seek to identify and manage risk through the use of risk assessments.
 These will be carried out:

-- on an annual basis for the school environment as a whole; - for all school trips; - for pupils travelling between locations during the school day; - for all work-based learning or work experience placements;

-- when a pupil who has been excluded for risky or violent behaviour is returning to the school; - whenever there are any changes to the school environment or school practices; - following any serious incident.
+- on an annual basis for the school environment as a whole, and adapted if new or changing risks emerge. - for all school trips and visit; - for pupils travelling between locations during the school day; - for all work-based learning or work experience placements; - when a pupil who has been excluded for risky or violent behaviour is returning to the school; - For children and young people with complex health needs; - whenever there are any changes to the school environment or school practices; - For children and young people needing additional specialist support to manage complex sexualized behaviour - following any serious incident.

-7.3 Working with aggressive and violent parents
+Working with aggressive and violent parents

-Where schools are working with families who are known to CSSW and there are concerns about the behaviour of parents towards members of school staff, this must be discussed with the head teacher/principal and the designated safeguarding lead and the information shared with CSSW.
+We are committed to building and maintaining positive relationships with all our families.
+We recognise that occasionally relationships can become stressed or difficult, we will always seek to resolved difficulties quickly and in the best interests of our pupils.
+If there are families who are known to CSSW and there are concerns about the behaviour of parents towards members of school staff, this must be discussed with the Principal / Vice Principal and the designated safeguarding lead and the information shared with CSSW/CYPDS

-If there are high levels of risk involved in contact with parents, CSSW may convene a risk assessment meeting with the network in order to discuss strategies to reduce risk, and it is vital that schools and colleges are part of this process.
+If there are high levels of risk involved in contact with parents, CSSW/CYPDS may convene a risk assessment meeting with the multi-agency network in order to discuss strategies to reduce risk and ensure that this information is available to the wider network of other professionals who made need to see the child in other settings or at home.